Scalable Interference Graph Learning for Low-Latency Wi-Fi Networks using Hashing-based Evolution Strategy: The Proposed IGL Framework

-Note that the optimal graph model is unknown and is difficult to derive analytically due to the complex interactions among STAs.
-Therefore, we simplify the problem by assuming that each binary edge value in the optimal graph, $E^*_{i,j}$, is a function of the states of STA $i$ and STA $j$, $\mathcal{S}_i$ and $\mathcal{S}_j$, as
+We simplify the problem by assuming that each binary edge value in the optimal graph, $E^*_{i,j}$, is a function of the states of STA $i$ and STA $j$, $\mathcal{S}_i$ and $\mathcal{S}_j$, as\footnote{ In practice, the interference relationship may be influenced by other STAs in the network, especially in dense deployments.
+Future work can explore more complex models that consider higher-order interactions among multiple STAs when determining edge values, e.g., by incorporating GNN architectures to generate the graph edges. }

-where we refer to $\mu^*(\cdot)$ as the optimal graph modeling function, mapping each STA pair's states to the optimal edge value between them.
-This assumption further transforms the slot assignment task into the problem of finding the optimal graph modeling function $\mu^*(\cdot)$.
-Note that such a function can be heuristically designed based on human intuition, e.g., using the network state information as $\mu^*(\mathcal{S}_i,\mathcal{S}_j)\approx \mathbf{1}_{\{\mathcal{A}_i\cap \mathcal{A}_j \neq \emptyset\}}, \forall i,j$ \cite{chen2022energy}, where $\mathcal{A}_i,\forall i$ can be computed using $\mathcal{S}_i$ as \eqref{eq:sorted_ap_list}.
-However, heuristic designs rely on a fixed function and therefore cannot be adjusted to optimally capture the impact of contention and interference on STAs' reliability or minimize the number of slots.
-This issue can be addressed by approximating the unknown structure of $\mu^*(\cdot)$ using a NN \cite{gu2024graph}, as
+where we refer to $\mu^*(\cdot)$ as the optimal graph-constructing function, mapping each STA pair's states to the optimal edge value between them.
+This assumption further transforms the slot assignment task into the problem of finding the optimal graph-constructing function $\mu^*(\cdot)$.

+In practice, the optimal graph model is unknown and is difficult to derive analytically due to the complex interactions among STAs and their associated APs.
+Therefore, the edge values have been heuristically designed based on human intuition on how contention and interference impact the network.
+For example, Edges can be designed as $\mu^*(\mathcal{S}_i,\mathcal{S}_j)\approx \mathbf{1}_{\{\mathcal{A}_i\cap \mathcal{A}_j \neq \emptyset\}}, \forall i,j$ \cite{chen2022energy}, where $\mathcal{A}_i,\forall i$ can be computed using $\mathcal{S}_i$ as \eqref{eq:sorted_ap_list}.
+However, human intuition-based designs rely on a fixed function and therefore cannot be adjusted to optimally capture the impact of contention and interference on STAs' reliability or minimize the number of slots.
+Specifically, the following factors will impact the interaction between two STAs $i$ and $j$ and differentiate how one STA's transmission affects the other STA's transmission: \begin{itemize} \item $s_{i,\hat{a}_i}$: Path loss from STA $i$ to its associated AP $\hat{a}_i$, which determines the packet duration of STA $i$, i.e., the interference duration caused by STA $i$.
+A smaller $s_{i,\hat{a}_i}$ results in shorter interference durations from STA $i$.